neuralvis/elpa-mirror/stable-melpa/per-buffer-theme-readme.txt

 If no theme matches then it will load the theme stored in `per-buffer-theme/default-theme' variable.

+If no theme matches then it will set the font stored in `per-buffer-theme/default-font' variable, or the default font.

 There are two different methods in which buffer and theme can be checked.
 It is controlled by customizable boolean `per-buffer-theme/use-timer':